top of page

 We are also associated with the DWI-Leibniz Institute for Interactive Materials in Aachen, Germany.

-The Boersma group works in the area of biochemistry, biophysics, chemical biology, and microfluidics.
+The Boersma group works in the areas of biochemistry, biophysics, chemical biology, and microfluidics.

 Eventually, we aim to apply both our technologies and understanding to applications as medical tools (diagnosis, drug screening).

-The group has a strong record of accomplishment in the design of FRET-based protein probes for macromolecular crowding in diverse living and nonliving systems, probes for ionic strength in cells (see left), and probes to determine protein self-organization.
+The group has a strong record of accomplishment in designing FRET-based protein probes for macromolecular crowding in diverse living and nonliving systems, probes for ionic strength in cells (see left), and probes to determine protein self-organization.

 Our research has been made possible by funding from the ERC, NWO, DFG, BMBF, and the Leibniz association